- What are the basic guiding principles of the Global Day of Coderetreat?

 When should I open registration for my local Coderetreat?

-It’s recommended that you open registration on Thursday, September 22nd:
+It’s recommended that you open registration one month before the event:

 - Opening registration one month before a Coderetreat decreases the number of people who register but don’t show up on the day of (reduces no-shows).